Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 The real power is when you stage and commit a DataFrame.
 Oxen processes and hashes each row and tracks the data schema over time, so that we can detect changes.
 Instead of seeing line by line changes on a diff, you can tell the individual rows and columns that changed.

 Committing DataFrames is no different than committing any other file.
-Behind the scenes Oxen works it's magic to track all the changes.
+Behind the scenes Oxen works its magic to track all the changes.

 Let's stage and commit the list_attr_celeba.csv file so that we have the original version tracked.